Gambling in the Philippines: Jueteng

 Jueteng is an illegal numbers game that is a form of local lottery and is popular in the country due to its nature.
 The game was probably introduced during the Spanish colonization, and like cockfighting, it was done so by Chinese entrepreneurs.
 The name itself comes from the Chinese characters hue, meaning flower, and teng meaning to bet.
 It involves the combination of 37 numbers against 37 numbers, (38 numbers in some areas), numbered 1 to 37, and bets are placed and accepted per combination.
 The game is usually played by choosing a combination of two numbers from 1 to 37, then little numbered balls (bolitas) are shaken in a basket (usually a rattan basket) and two balls are drawn before witnesses.

 The estimated gross revenue of the game varies, but it can reach to up to $500 million.
 Around thirty percent of this is paid as protection money to law enforcers and political figures, then another thirty is for the surplus of the operator, and the rest is for winnings, shares of employees, and expenses.
+Among those cited for their alleged extensive involvement in jueteng operations include Charlie "Atong" Ang, Rodolfo "Bong" Pineda, and Tony "Bolok" Santos of Marikina.

 There are several reasons why the numbers game has prevailed despite its illegality: